Cherokee Trail

 The Cherokee Trail was a historic overland trail through the present-day U.S. states of Oklahoma, Kansas, Colorado, and Wyoming that was used from the late 1840s up through the early 1890s.
 The route was established in 1849 by a wagon train headed to the gold fields in California.
 Among the members of the expedition were a group of Cherokee.
 When the train formed in Indian Territory, Lewis Evans of Evansville, Arkansas, was elected Captain.
 Thus, this expedition is sometimes written as the Evans/Cherokee Train.
 In 1850 four wagon trains turned west on the Laramie Plains, along Wyoming's southern border to Fort Bridger.

 According to one source, "Neither the number of wagons nor the number of people that eventually used this road to cross the Sierra Madres makes this trail significant.
 What makes this road unique is that Native Americans and their traveling companions did not just cross the Continental Divide; they made a path over the mountains and through the Wyoming Basin."

-The trail was also known as the Trappers' Trail, but the Trapper's Trail from 1820 in Colorado often varied from Cherokee Trail and took a different route in Wyoming.
-It also went to Taos, New Mexico.
+The trail was also known as the Trappers' Trail, but the Trapper's Trail from 1820 took a different route in Wyoming and had a southerly branch from Taos, New Mexico.

-Route Description
+Route description

 The route originated in Grand River near present-day Salina, Oklahoma.

 According to Erb, Brown, and Hughes, "The Cherokee Trail came west out of Oklahoma along the Arkansas River Valley in Colorado to the mouth of Black Squirrel Creek, a tributary of Cherry Creek (Colorado), following the latter to the South Platte River.
 It went on north along the eastern base of the Rockies to the Cache la Poudre in the vicinity of Laporte and Virginia Dale then over to the Laramie Plains."
 The name of the trail originated from the 1849 trek to California of 130 Cherokees, with their 40 wagons, led by Captain Lewis Evans.